-The Jackson County Board of Election Commissioners requires many election workers for the five elections offered to our entities each year.
-The Board has many faithful election workers who we see on all available election days, but we are always in need of more help.
+The Jackson County Board of Election Commissioners requires many election workers for the five election dates offered in Presidential Election years (February, March, April, August and November) and four election days offered in all other years (February, April, August and November).
+The Board has many election workers who faithfully work each and every available election, but we are always in need of more help.
 Most who dedicate their time on Election Day find they make many new friends and feel they have contributed to their community by helping with the election process.
-If you are interested in working, please fill out the questionnaire for the position you would like to work on election day.
+If you are interested in working, please fill out the questionnaire for the position which best suits your skill level and interest.

 An election worker must be a registered voter in the jurisdiction of the election authority for which he or she is appointed.
 Each election worker shall be a person of good repute and character who can speak, read and write the English language.
 No person shall serve as an election worker at any polling place in which his or her name or the name of a relative, within the second degree by consanguinity or affinity [blood or marriage relation], appears on the ballot.
 However, no relative of any unopposed candidate shall be disqualified from serving as an election worker in any election jurisdiction of the state.
 No election worker shall, during his or her term of office, hold any other public office, other than as a member of a political party committee or township office, except any person who is an employee of the State of Missouri or who is appointed to or employed by a board or commission of a political subdivision or special district may serve as an election worker except at a polling place where such political subdivision or special district has an issue or candidate on the ballot.

 Election Judges are required to work in pairs, representing the two major political parties, Democrats and Republicans, and therefore you will be asked to choose which party you want to represent.
 Attendance to an assigned training session is required before each election.
-If you would like to be an Election Judge, please print and complete the Election Judge Questionnaire form, and mail the completed form to our office.
+If you would like to be an Election Pollworker (Judge), please print and complete the Election Pollworker (Judge) Questionnaire form and email, mail or fax the completed form to our office.

 Election Judge Pay is as follows:

-Deputies are dedicated people who hit the streets at 5:00 a.m. to visit the polls.
-They are an extension of the staff of the Jackson County Board of Election Commissioners.
+Deputies also begin their day at 5:00 a.m., making an initial visit to their assigned polls individually.
+Once the initial delivery of the blue bag has been made to their polls they meet their partner and serve as a team for the remainder of the day.
+Each deputy team consists of two individuals representing the two major political parties – Democrat and Republican.
+Deputies are an extension of the staff of the Jackson County Board of Election Commissioners.
 Their prime responsibilities are to assist Election Judges with voter problems, replenish election supplies in the polls and render support to the judges on Election Day.
 Each team visits approximately ten different polls four times during the day.
-Most of the deputies serve as pick-up teams after the polls close, transporting the ballot carriers from the remote parts of the county to the office in Independence.
+Most of the deputies serve as pick-up teams after the polls close, transporting the ballot carriers from all locations in Eastern Jackson County to the Election Board office in Independence.
 Others are assigned to night duties at the Election Board office.
-Each Deputy is assigned to attend a required training session one week prior to each election.
-If you would like to be a Deputy, please print and complete the Election Worker Questionnaire form, and mail the form to our office.
+Each Deputy is assigned to attend a required training session the night before the election.
+At this training the Deputies will receive all supplies needed for the following day.
+If you would like to be a Deputy, please print and complete the Election Worker Questionnaire form and email, mail or fax the form to our office.

 Deputy Pay is as follows: